-Pretend for a moment that your company owns a very popular muesli brand that is sold globally online, via hundreds of resellers.
+Pretend for a moment that your company owns a trendy muesli brand and sells it globally online, via hundreds of resellers.

 How much is an individual packet worth, would you say?